Miffyli/minecraft-bc/README.md

 ## Contents

 Code is in the submission format, and can be ran with the instructions at [submission template repository](https://github.com/minerllabs/competition_submission_starter_template).
-`requirements.txt` contains Python modules required to run the code, and `apt.txt` includes any Debian packages required.
+`requirements.txt` contains Python modules required to run the code, and `apt.txt` includes any Debian packages required (used by the Docker image in AICrowd evaluation server).

 The core of our submission resides in `train_keras_imitation.py`, which contains the main training loop.